-Engineering and product development expenses for the year ended December 31, 2015 increased to \$2,029 from \$1,641 for the year ended December 31, 2014.
-The increase related to \$780 in engineering and product development expenses related to the XTRAC and VTRAC businesses for the year ended December 31, 2015.
+Engineering and product development expenses for the year ended December 31, 2016 remained consistent at \$1,929 from \$2,029 for the year ended December 31, 2015.
 As the XTRAC and VTRAC acquisition was completed on June 22, 2015, the expenses were included only from June 23, 2015 through December 31, 2015.
-There was no corresponding expense for the year ended December 31, 2014.
-Offsetting some of the increase was planned cost reductions around the MelaFind division.
-Ongoing research and development efforts for the MelaFind technology is focused on future product enhancements.
+Ongoing research and development efforts for the MelaFind technology on product enhancements have been ended.